 We all have heard words or phrases that make us feel frustrated or unmotivated.
-You likely don’t want to use these words in a way to hurt others, but sometimes things slip out and what you were trying to say comes out a lot meaner than intended.
+You likely don’t want to use these words in a way to hurt others, but sometimes things slip out and what you were trying to say comes out a lot meaner than intended and may end up as a human resources issue.
 To avoid this, there are several types of words and phrases that are frequently harmful and should be avoided.
 Here are some of them:

 Always, never, can’t, don’t, and won’t are all examples of absolutes.
 While there are some cases where absolutes can be used it is rare for them to be needed.
 It can sound very unforgiving to employees to hear themselves or their work be described in negative absolutes.
 Before using absolutes, carefully consider if they are true and/or helpful to the conversation.